vsevkayf/NEHSI/EnvironmentalStudies.md

 1. **Non-anthropogenic Dust exposure and Asthma medication purchase in Children**:
 we assessed the impact of dust storms on asthma/wheezing hospitalizations and asthma medications utilization.

-**Yitshak-Sade, M., Novack, V., Katra, I., Gorodischer, R., Tal, A., & Novack, L. (2014).
+*Yitshak-Sade, M., Novack, V., Katra, I., Gorodischer, R., Tal, A., & Novack, L.*
+_(2014)._
-Non-anthropogenic dust exposure and asthma medication purchase in children.** **European Respiratory Journal, erj00786-2014.‏**
+_Non-anthropogenic dust exposure and asthma medication purchase in children.
+European Respiratory Journal, erj00786-2014._

 1. **Can
 	Air Pollution Trigger an Onset of Atrial Fibrillation (AF): a